adrita78/adrita78.github.io/_pages/projects.md

 ------

 ### [Phylogenetic Relationship of Conserved and Non-Conserved Proteins across Model Organisms](https://github.com/adr780/Protein-E/blob/main/PED%20PROJECT.pdf)

-This project was designed to provide the idea on how the sequence of proteins and structures have changed overtime and adapted to the environment.
+This study compares both structures and sequences of one conserved and one non-conserved protein different species across a broad range of phylogeny.
+Histone protein responsible for DNA packaging is the subject of the study.
+Histones H1 and H4 are considered as most and least conserved among all histone proteins respectively.
+This study also provides an idea on how the sequence of protein and their structures have changed over time and adapted to the environment.

 ------